Results

 • Grade D (band 7)

-However, this information is not included with your qualifications certificate.
+This information is not included on your certificate.

-Where can I find out my grade bands and/or how many marks I achieved for each part of the course assessment?
+Where can I find my grade bands and how many marks I got?

 Your school, college or training provider can tell you your grade band and how many marks you were awarded for each part of your course assessment (for example, exam and coursework).

-However, you may need to wait until the start of term to request this information, as it is sent directly to the SQA co-ordinator at your school, college or training provider.
+You may need to wait until the start of term to request this information, as it is sent to the SQA co-ordinator at your school, college or training provider.
 Even if staff are available during results week, they may not have access to this information yet.

 Alternatively, you can ask SQA for this information by submitting a subject access request.
 You can do this by completing our online form or by emailing data.protection@sqa.org.uk with details of your request.
 You will also need to include your name, Scottish Candidate Number (SCN) and your date of birth.